 Another major goal of this course is for faculty to participate in an online learning community and experience learning as a student would in a hybrid/blended environment.

 EFL is a non-credit course.
 Participants will receive a certificate upon completion of all assignments.

 EFL will be offered 3-4 times a year based on demand.
-Spring 2018 offering TBD.
+Fall 2018 offering TBD.

 Please contact eCampus